 If you have read our blog in the past you will see how we like to keep abreast of anything involving modular building and one of those things we are interested in is the ability of modular construction to help with the UK housing shortage.
-With Housing in our opinion overpriced and many being squeezed out, prefabrication of homes is the long term answer.
-Prefabricated homes provide high quality housing at a cost that is affordable to the hard-working british family.
+With Housing in our opinion overpriced and many being squeezed out, is the long term answer.
+Prefabricated homes provide high quality housing at a cost that is affordable to the hard-working British family.
 We have come across an interesting article on the architects journal website. it seems the UK government is with us on this one.

 Prefab housing designed by AHMM with Maccreanor Lavington for the London Borough of Barking and Dagenham and Laing O’ Rourke.
 The project redevelops the 1960s Lintons Estate